robzed/spectrum_basic_mandelbrot/README.md

 # Source code and notes between the slow and fast versions.

-Both the Fast and the Sinclair BASIC versions have the same code except for line 5, which defines the variables for the compiler.
+Both the Fast and the Sinclair BASIC versions have the same code except for the first DIM (definitions) on line 10, which defines the variables for the compiler.

 The fast version uses fixed point numbers rather than floating point, and due to this the display is very slightly different.